 Job cards from the job list can be manually added to a vertical swimlane using the drag-and-drop method.

 Figure 5.
 A job card being dropped into a vertical swimlane.

-Each job card located in the vertical swimlanes denotes the job's name (number), the job's description, the start/end time of the job, and to whom it is assigned (as each swimlane is dedicated to a single resource).
+Each job card located in the vertical swimlanes denotes the job's name (number), the job's description, the start/end time of the job (via a tool-tip), and to whom it is assigned (as each swimlane is dedicated to a single resource).

 Figure 6.
 A job card in a vertical swimlane.

 Once in a swimlane, a job card can have its time duration adjusted.
-The card has two small gray handles, one positioned at the start-time of the job, the other at the end-time.
+The card has two small gray handles, one positioned at the start time of the job, the other at the end-time.
 To adjust the time, grab one of the small gray handles and slide it up or down, snapping it into place.
-The snap increment can be fine-tuned using the settings option.
+The snap increment can be fine-tuned using the swimlane settings.
 This change of time duration will be reflected in the job details.

 Job cards can also be moved to a different time of the day by grabbing and sliding the card up, down, or across the swimlanes, snapping it into its new time slot.

-Figure 8.
-A job card, moved from one vertical swimlane to another, to a different time.
+Figure 9.
+Moving a job card from one vertical swimlane to another.

 Activities in the Vertical Swimlane